Pesma za Evroviziju '25: Competing entries

 On 31 December 2024, RTS announced that Buč Kesidi with the song "Tužne ljubavi" were disqualified from the contest, due to performing their song prior to 1 September 2024 at the Sea Side Festival, which goes against the contest's rules.
 They were replaced by Maršali with the song "Po policama sećanja".
 On 8 January 2025, RTS announced that Dram with the song "Vanja" were also disqualified due to performing their song prior to 1 September 2024.
 They were replaced by Lensy with the song "Hvala ti".
-On 24 January 2025, Milan Nikolić announced his intention to withdraw due to "new circumstances" and that he would quit his role as editor at PGP-RTS; despite this, his entry "Storia del amor" was still published along with the other competing entries and would go on to take part in the shows.
-Other acts also expressed a desire to withdraw from the contest, including Biber, Filarri and Ana Ćurčin (member of Ana & The Changes).
-Kalina Delić, lead singer of Biber, stated in an interview in late February that a late withdrawal would carry high fees, which they are not able to pay; the competition was held during the 2024–present Serbian anti-corruption protests.

-On 31 July 2025, Olivera Kovačević, the supervisor of the contest, was sacked due to her support for the protests.